chr15m/tiny-web-game-engine/API.md

 Add an entity to a parent.

-  - `parent` is usually going to be the scene.
+  - `parent` is usually the scene or a container entity.

 ##  entity  ( props )